jetbrains-academy/rustlings-course/Modules & Macros/Modules/Bringing Paths into Scope with the use Keyword/task.md

     // ---snip---
 ```

-##### Listing 7-18: Specifying a nested path to bring multiple items with the same prefix into scope
+##### Specifying a nested path to bring multiple items with the same prefix into scope

 In bigger programs, bringing many items into scope from the same package or module using nested paths can reduce the number of separate `use` statements needed by a lot!

 We can use a nested path at any level in a path, which is useful when combining two `use` statements that share a subpath.
-For example, Listing 7-19 shows two `use` statements: one that brings `std::io` into scope and one that brings `std::io::Write` into scope.
+For example, the snippet below shows two `use` statements: one that brings `std::io` into scope and one that brings `std::io::Write` into scope.

 ```rust
     use std::io;
     use std::io::Write;
 ```

-##### Listing 7-19: Two use statements where one is a subpath of the other
+##### Two use statements where one is a subpath of the other

 The common part of these two paths is `std::io`, and that’s the complete first path.
-To merge these two paths into one `use` statement, we can use `self` in the nested path, as shown in Listing 7-20.
+To merge these two paths into one `use` statement, we can use `self` in the nested path, as shown in the example below.

 ```rust
     use std::io::{self, Write};
 ```

-##### Listing 7-20: Combining the paths in Listing 7-19 into one use statement
+##### Combining the paths into one use statement

 This line brings `std::io` and `std::io::Write` into scope.